 "Superfoods": Super healthy or super costly?

-The term “superfood” has been defined as a “food that is considered to be beneficial to your health and that may even help some medical conditions”.
+The term “superfood” has been defined as a “food that is considered to be beneficial to your health".

 Superfoods are also often described as nutrient powerhouses.

-However, the term "superfood" is considered by many nutritional scientists, dieticians, and nutrition educators to be used by the food industry as a marketing device to increase sales.
+However, the term "superfood" is considered by many nutritional scientists, dieticians, and nutrition educators marketing device to increase sales.

 - preventing chronic disease (heart disease, cancer, diabetes)